Shadowclaw844/random-bootcamps/README.md

 # random-bootcamps
-A collection of random things I made for bootcamps.
+A collection of random things I made for past bootcamps.